Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ### Generic operations
 generic operations don't fall under a specific category:
 - state attribute access: '<state>.<attribute>'
+- is operation: `<construct> is <type>`: returns a boolean value, true if the construct is of type otherwise false

 ## Unary Operations
 A unary operation is defines as an expression that involves one operand and one operator, the following are supported in TGDL: